 Consignments, other than those containing tobacco or tobacco products, alcoholic products, perfumes or toilet waters, not exceeding an intrinsic value of €150 regardless of their status (private or commercial) may be imported without payment of Customs Duty.
-Consignments not exceeding a total customs value of €22 (VAT de minimis) may be imported without payment of VAT.
 This scheme is commonly known as "small packages" or "goods of negligible value" relief.
-(Paragraph 6 4 of the Manual regarding the Customs Treatment of Gifts and Items of Negligible Value).
+(Paragraph 5.1 of the Manual regarding the Customs Treatment of Gifts and Items of Negligible Value)

-From 1 July 2021, the VAT de minimis of €22 is abolished and VAT will be due regardless of the customs value.
+From 1 July 2021, the VAT de minimis of €22 was abolished and VAT will be due regardless of the customs value.